• Skip to primary navigation

 To Make Prime Rib Gravy (optional)

-• Pour in the first ½ cup of beef stock, add the beef broth paste, and optional Worcestershire sauce.
-Whisk very well, no clumps should be in the gravy.
-Once combined, pour in the remaining 1 ½ cups of beef broth and whisk until smooth again.
+• Pour in the first ½ cup of 2 cups beef stock, add the 1 tablespoon beef broth paste, and optional 1 tablespoon Worcestershire sauce.
+Whisk very well; no clumps should be in the gravy.
+Once combined, pour in the remaining 1½ cups of 2 cups beef stock and whisk until smooth again.

 • Bring the mix to a boil, then reduce heat and continue whisking while simmering.
 Gravy should thicken in 2 to 3 minutes.

-• Remove from heat, adjust seasoning, and serve.
+• Remove from heat, adjust seasoning with salt & pepper (to taste), and serve.

 Notes